JannetEkka/asha-chatbot/docs/user_guide.md

 - **Example:** "Are there any leadership workshops coming up?"
 - **Example:** "When is the next session about returning to work?"

-### Mentorship Programs
+### Networking and Mentorship Opportunities

-Asha can guide you through the mentorship opportunities available:
+Asha can guide you through finding networking and mentorship opportunities on Herkey:

 - **Example:** "How can I find a mentor?"
-- **Example:** "Tell me about mentorship programs"
+- **Example:** "Tell me about networking opportunities"
-- **Example:** "What are the benefits of having a mentor?"
+- **Example:** "How can I connect with professionals in my field?"

 ### Career Resources and Advice